yuki-ai-code/smart-email-routing-workflow/README.md

 ## Overview

-This project is an AI automation workflow built using n8n and Gmail API.
+This workflow automatically retrieves Gmail messages, summarizes them using OpenAI API, and sends notifications to Discord.

+It helps reduce time spent checking emails and improves information sharing for teams.

 The workflow retrieves Gmail messages and processes them for AI-based automation.